SS Arabic (1920)

-SS Arabic, originally built as Berlin, was a passenger steamship launched on 7 November 1908 which was built by the AG Weser shipbuilding company in Germany.
-Her gross register tonnage was advertised at 16,786 tons.
-She made her maiden voyage on 1 May 1909 from New York to Genoa and Bremerhaven.
-In September 1914 she became an auxiliary cruiser with the Imperial German Navy as a minelayer.
+SS Arabic, built as Berlin, was an ocean liner launched on 7 November 1908 by the AG Weser shipyard in Germany.
+She made her maiden voyage on 1 May 1909 from Bremerhaven to New York and Genoa.
+In September 1914 she became an auxiliary cruiser of the Imperial German Navy as a minelayer.

-Berlin remained in Norway for the duration of the war.
-In 1919 she was transferred to Britain as war reparations and put into service as the White Star Line's Arabic.
+Berlin remained in Norway for the remainder of the war.
+In 1919 she was transferred to Britain as war reparations and became White Star Line's Arabic.
 In 1931 she was discarded and broken up for scrap.